The Teign Estuary Trail

 This would stretch from Bishopsteignton for approximately 1.5km, terminating at the junction of the A381 with the entrance to Morrisons superstore/garage.

 Within Teignmouth, pedestrians would use existing footways.
 A segregated cycle route is not currently possible due to the constraints of the urban environment.
-It is therefore proposed that the current Teign Estuary Trail does not include sections within the Teignmouth urban environment beyond the junction of the A381 with the entrance to Morrisons.
+It is therefore proposed that for the time being the Teign Estuary Trail strategy does not prioritise sections within the Teignmouth urban environment beyond the junction of the A381 with the entrance to Morrisons.

 It is expected that confident cyclists would remain on the existing highway to navigate the urban environment, whilst those who are less confident would permeate through quieter, residential routes.